-Reviewer's Role to this Point in the Process
+Auditor's Role to this Point in the Process

-OHE financial aid division staff complete the review and verification of each Dream Act student's application before any aid eligibility is determined.
-Therefore, a reviewer does not need to verify that the equivalent of a "valid ISIR" has been used to award aid.
+OHE Financial Aid Division staff complete the review and verification of each Dream Act student's application before any aid eligibility is determined.
+Therefore, an auditor does not need to verify that the equivalent of a "valid ISIR" has been used to award aid.